Juno Reactor: Movies and television

 Juno Reactor produced and wrote Traci Lords' hit "Control".
 As an instrumental it featured on the soundtrack to the 1995 Mortal Kombat movie during the fight between Liu Kang and Reptile.
 The group also appeared on the soundtrack to the sequel, Mortal Kombat Annihilation, with the track "Conga Fury".

 In 1997, while on tour with Moby, Ben Watkins was requested to create the score for the original Japanese horror movie Ring but had to turn it down due to being mid-tour.
-Instead, two tracks, Guardian Angel and Feel the Universe were used on the soundtrack compilation stating "inspired by".
+Instead, two tracks, "Guardian Angel" and "Feel the Universe", were used on the soundtrack compilation stating "inspired by".

 Later, Ben Watkins, in collaboration with Don Davis, worked with The Wachowskis for the Matrix series of films and video games.
 Juno Reactor's music was featured in five sequences from the middle two films in the franchise, including the highway chase (Mona Lisa Overdrive) and the Agent Smith fight (Burly Brawl) from The Matrix Reloaded and the subway train chase (The Trainman Cometh), the shootout on the Merovingian's club (Tetsujin) and the end credits (Navras) from The Matrix Revolutions.
 The Animatrix also featured pre-existing tracks "Masters of the Universe" (in Kid's Story) and "Conga Fury (Animatrix Remix)" (in Final Flight of the Osiris).

-Brave Story saw Ben Watkins score his first full orchestra feature, released in Japan where it was the number 1 film for 6 weeks.
+In 2001, "Masters of the Universe", from the album Shango, was briefly used in the Lara Croft: Tomb Raider movie trailer.

-in 2001 "Masters of the Universe", from the album Shango, was briefly used in the Lara Croft: Tomb Raider movie trailer.
+In 2006, Watkins was hired to compose an orchestral score for Brave Story, his first score with a full orchestra.
+The soundtrack was released in Japan, where it was the number 1 film for 6 weeks.

 Many other tracks have been used in films including those listed below.
 Their single "Guardian Angel" was featured as the opening theme of the anime series Texhnolyze.
 "Guardian Angel" was also featured in the movie Drive, starring Mark Dacascos and Kadeem Hardison.
 Other Juno Reactor tracks appear on movies such as Eraser, Virtuosity, Lost in Space, the 1999 film Beowulf, and Once Upon a Time in Mexico.
 Juno Reactor soundtracks have also been played during baseball, basketball, and gridiron football games, and the Japanese Grand Prix.
 The track Feel the Universe is featured in the Kevin Phillips first movie, Super Dark Times.

 Ben Watkins also worked on Bunraku released in the fall of 2011.